[ Printer Friendly Version ] [ Report Abuse ]

 Chapter 2 : 01: Whispers in June

 Albus Dumbledore was dead, thrown upon the grass, in the shadows of the Astronomy Tower, underneath the stars and the moonlight.
-The scorched remains of portraits, the damaged armory, the constant stream of rubies pouring from the Gryffindor's hourglass, and spilled blood all told the story of his fall.
+Scorched portraits, damaged armory, a stream of rubies pouring from the Gryffindor's hourglass, and puddle of blood told the story of his fall.

 Not one of the pajama-clad students expected to see their Headmaster lying helplessly, as if he were sleeping, at the base of the Tower.
 Especially since it was the very same Tower that had often played hostess to the late night rendezvous of lovers.

-The wreckage was taken in by the students and the ghosts of Hogwarts, whom were huddled from the Tower all the way into the Great Hall.
+The wreckage was taken in by the students and the ghosts of Hogwarts, who were scattered from the Tower all the way into the Great Hall.

 "Students!
 Students!"
 Professor Sprout waved for their attention.
-Her patched hat was lopsided on her head.
+Her patched hat was lopsided on her head, and her robes haphazardly covered her nightclothes.
 "Please, make your way back to your common room!
 For your safety, please, back to your common rooms!"
-She attempted to herd the students back into the castle and get them far away from the night's bitter cold and the Astronomy Tower.
-She pushed and the other professors joined in, under McGonagall's orders.
+She attempted to herd the students back into the castle, to get them far away from the night's bitter cold and the Astronomy Tower.
+She corralled and the other professors joined in, under McGonagall's orders.

 Moving the students away from the body did not silence them however.
 Everyone was in a panic: frightened that they were next to die or angered that they were not warned of the attack.
 The commotion coming from inside the Slytherin common room was by far the worse.

 Being that the residents of the Slytherin house were just as clueless as the rest of the student body, despite their obvious affiliations with Death Eaters, hurt more than it helped.
-People were screaming in bewilderment.
+People were screaming, each an echo of collective mass confusion.
 Some cried and some continued to gossip like children over a new beau.

 Although the majority of Salazar's house desired the very same answers, it seemed like no one would stop trying to be louder than the person standing next to them.

 The whole room was nothing short of a crowded mess of Slytherins.
-Yet a silent blonde-haired girl had the misfortune to be stuck in front of the yelling pug-faced Pansy Parkinson, until Pansy decided to stand on a chair.
+Yet a silent blonde-haired girl had the misfortune to be stuck in front of the yelling pug-faced Pansy Parkinson.
+That is, until Pansy decided to stand on a chair.

-"As your Slytherin Prefect, I think we should get the answers from McGonagall herself!"
+"As your Slytherin Prefect, I will demand answers direct from McGonagall!"
 Pansy yelled.
-Her voice carried over the room and hurt the blonde's ears further.
+Her voice carried over the room and hurt the blonde's ears.

-As the mob mentality was beginning to form under Pansy's rule, Illyana Macnair knew it was time to make her escape.
+As the mob mentality was beginning to form under Pansy's rule, Illyana Macnair knew it was time to escape.

-Illyana didn't bother to push or shove anyone as she made her way out of the common room.
+Illyana didn't push or shove anyone as she made her way out of the common room.
 In fact, she wanted to be as invisible as she could be.
 Especially since it was her cousin that suddenly went missing after all was said and done.
+She couldn't handle any questions.
+Her brain was fuzzy, unable to process what had transpired in less than an hour.

-Pansy could take a lot of Slytherins do whatever she liked, Illyana thought.
-As long as no one bothered her or asked her anything, she didn't care what the rest of the Slytherins decided to do.
+Pansy could take the lot of Slytherins and do whatever she liked, Illyana thought.
+As long as no one bothered her or asked her anything, she didn't care what the rest of her house decided to do.

 Right now, as she swiftly opened and shut the door of the 6th year's dorm room, she was conflicted.